SageSeekerSociety/cheese-backend/README.md

 pnpm build-prisma
 ```

+Also, you need to setup an elasticsearch instance.
+It is used to provide full-text search feature.

 Create `.env` file in the root directory of the repo, and write your configuration based on the following template:

 ```Dotenv